 The Mysteries of Providence

-We do not deny that God can, and does, bless his people in a physical and material way, consistent with his own will, by means of his providential activity upon the earth.
+We do not deny that God blesses his people in a physical and material way, consistent with his own will, by means of his providential activity upon the earth.

 God had mercy on Epaphroditus, who had been “sick to the point of death” (Phil.
 2:25-27) — with apparently no miracle involved.